SunHuaiYangCCZU/DeepDPM/README.md

 DeepDPM adopts a dual-branch network architecture and introduces a Bi-directional Local Cross Attention (BiLCrossAttention) module, which effectively fuses multi-source features and thereby significantly improves the accuracy of MoRF prediction.

 # Datasets
+DeepDPM provides several pre-split datasets in FASTA format for model training and evaluation, including:
+- `Train.fasta`:
+  The main training set of DeepDPM, containing protein sequences used for model learning.
+- `Training421.fasta`:
+  The classical TRAINING421 dataset, consisting of 421 protein sequences.
+It is one of the commonly used benchmark training sets in the MoRF prediction field.
+- `Test1.fasta` and `Test2.fasta`:
+  Two newly constructed independent test sets, Test1 and Test2, used to systematically evaluate the generalization ability of DeepDPM under different data distributions.
+The MCC and AUC values reported in the paper are computed on these two datasets.
+- `Test 419.fasta`:
+  The classical TEST419 dataset with 419 protein sequences, widely used for performance comparison in previous MoRF prediction methods.
+It serves as an important benchmark test set in this work.
+- `Test 45.fasta` and `test49.fasta`:
+  Two additional independent test sets containing 45 and 49 protein sequences, respectively, which can be used to further verify the robustness of DeepDPM on diverse independent data.
+All of the above are protein-sequence-level datasets used for training and testing DeepDPM on the MoRF prediction task.